Poland: Controversial media law bill faces vote in parliament | DW | 11.08.2021

 On Tuesday, Prime Minister Mateusz Morawiecki dismissed Jaroslaw Gowin, the head of the smaller Agreement Party in the coalition who opposes the bill, from the government.
 On Wednesday, Gowin said his party was formally leaving the coalition, meaning Law and Justice lost its razor thin parliamentary majority.

-Also on Wednesday, the Deputy Minister of Development, Labor and Technology Iwona Michalek and Andrzej Gut-Mostowy resigned, Radio Zet News reports.
-Shortly after, Wojciech Murdzek, the Deputy Minister of Education and Science, announced his resignation according to TVN24.
+Also on Wednesday, the Deputy Ministers of Development, Labor and Technology Iwona Michalek, Andrzej Gut-Mostowy, and Grzegorz Piechowiak resigned, Radio Zet News reports.
+Wojciech Murdzek, the Deputy Minister of Education and Science, also announced his resignation according to TVN24.

 Government spokesman Piotr Muller told public broadcaster Polskie Radio 1, "the media law will gain a majority in parliament and I am sure that the United Right government will continue to function."